nvim-tree/nvim-tree.lua/README.md

 - Double left click acts like `<CR>`
 - Double right click acts like `<C-]>`
 - `W` will collapse the whole tree
+- `S` will prompt the user to enter a path and then expands the tree to match the path

 ### Settings